-Technical skills, best practices, and following rigid processes or standards got you were you are, but won't solve most of your relationship challenges ... they usually make it harder.
+Technical skills, best practices, and following rigid processes or standards got you were you are, but won't solve most of your leadership challenges ... they usually make it harder.

 And when relationships aren't where they should be, being a leader in a medium to large organization can be really HARD and make almost all communications challenging.

 If you are like most leaders:

 You are not alone in having these thoughts, since most leaders are feeling and saying the same things.
-I hear these same things from most leaders I work with.
+I hear these concerns from each and every leaders I work with.

-If you are the kind of leader who is committed to your personal and professional growth, and ready to take action to transform yourself, then the opportunity to join the Audit Leader Forum is exactly right for you.
+If you are the kind of person who is committed to your personal and professional growth, and ready to take action to transform yourself, then the opportunity to join the Audit Leader Forum is exactly right for you.

 “When dealing with people, remember you are not dealing with creatures of logic, but creatures of emotion.”